Dizzy611/In_GME/README.md

 the LGPL.

 Changelog:
+ - Changes from v0.09 to v0.10.1
+   - First version of experimental branch including custom dialog boxes and windows resources. v0.11 will be the final release of said branch and will be pulled to master.
  - Changes from v0.08 to v0.09
    - Fixed a small bug in the track listing for NSFs.
  - Changes from v0.07 to v0.08